jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 You can see the difference in your favorite sitcom such as _The Office, Seinfeld, Friends, HIMYM, The Big Bang Theory_.
 They start off as classic stories, with characters who deal with relatable problems like not liking their jobs or being tired of dating.
 We see ourselves in these characters, which is why we cry, laugh, and all that when regular everyday stuff happens to them, because we know it could also happen to us.

 However, in later seasons, to keep their now popular characters alive, the sitcoms keep them living the same stories.
 Kramer can’t get a job, Raj can’t get a girl, Dwight can’t get self-aware.
 Here sitcoms become art and spectacle stories.
-Art, as in these characters can’t overcome their personal problems.
+Art, as in these characters don't learn to overcome their personal problems.
 And, spectacle, because we the audience keep watching even though we already know what’s going to happen.
 We watch our favorite actors, characters, sets, catch-phrases, instead of waiting for logical surprises.
-You keep watching because you've grown accustomed to them.
+You keep watching only because you've grown accustomed to them.

 Rousseau noticed society has these classic, art, and spectacle stories, and that human society’s travel through them  as they do in long-running sitcoms.
 Rousseau also noticed how one story works for equality and democracy, and the other two work to enrich the artists and distract the masses.